akashkashyaps/Classifying-Song-Genres-from-Audio-Data/README.md

 # Classifying-Song-Genres-from-Audio-Data

-Using a dataset comprised of songs of two music genres (Hip-Hop and Rock), we will train a classifier to distinguish between the two genres based only on track information derived from Echonest (now part of Spotify).
-We will first make use of pandas and seaborn packages in Python for subsetting the data, aggregating information, and creating plots when exploring the data for obvious trends or factors we should be aware of when doing machine learning.
+A classifier was trained to distinguish between the two music genres (Hip-Hop and Rock) using a dataset comprised of songs.
+The classification was based solely on track information derived from Echonest (now part of Spotify).
+The data was first subsetted, information was aggregated, and plots were created when exploring the data for any obvious trends or factors that needed to be taken into consideration when performing machine learning.

-Next, we will use the scikit-learn package to predict whether we can correctly classify a song's genre based on features such as danceability, energy, acousticness, tempo, etc.
+Following that, an attempt was made to predict whether a song's genre could be correctly classified based on features such as danceability, energy, acousticness, tempo, etc. This was accomplished using the scikit-learn package.